 - 3. We must also issue guidance about the way we will use our powers of enforcement.
 Where people fail to meet the legal requirements of the Act or where there are breaches of other legislation we have referred to, we can intervene and, if necessary, take action against them.
-This includes people carrying on a service that has not been registered.
+This includes people carrying on a service that has not been registered. - 4.
 The Enforcement policy describes the particular powers we have and the principles behind our approach to applying them.
-All action will be carried out having regard to the Police and Criminal Evidence Act 1984 principles and Codes of Practice. - 4.
-This policy describes how we will use our enforcement powers and the principles behind our approach, including the use of investigative powers. - 5.
-The revised policy will be published in early 2012 and will replace the policy we published on 1 October 2010. - 6.
+All action will be carried out having regard to the Police and Criminal Evidence Act 1984 principles and Codes of Practice. - 5.
+This policy describes how we will use our enforcement powers and the principles behind our approach, including the use of investigative powers. - 6.
 This policy does not apply to the way we use our powers under the lonising Radiation (Medical Exposure) Regulations 2000; further information is contained in Appendix C.